 Rather than accepting time-bound and volume-bound services, look for more dynamic offerings that can scale to meet your specific security needs on a month-to-month basis.4.
 Minimal Actionable Intelligence

 One of the biggest mistakes you can make as a CISO is taking a set-it-and-forget-it approach to SOC services.
-Just because you’ve invested in a service provider doesn’t mean you’re getting the returns your business needs (and deserves).
+Just because you’ve invested in a managed security service provider doesn’t mean you’re getting the returns your business needs (and deserves).

 If you’re trying to understand whether or not a SOC provider is going to provide actionable intelligence, look closely at how they baseline your defenses.
 Are they implementing new rules for every emerging threat?
 Or, are they relying on a threat framework to proactively baseline your coverage and keep your business protected?